Lane Thomas Preview, Player Props: Nationals vs. Dodgers

-He returns to action for the first time since September 3, when he went 3-for-5 with a home run and two RBI against the Marlins.
+He is back in action for the first time since September 3, when he went 3-for-5 with a home run and two RBI against the Marlins.

 Lane Thomas Game Info & Props vs. the Dodgers